Liam Kitching: Forest Green Rovers

 Kitching signed with Forest Green Rovers in July 2019 on a three-year contract for an undisclosed fee.
 He made his debut for Forest Green Rovers as a substitute in their 1–1 League Two draw away to Walsall, before making his first start on 13 August 2020 in a penalty shoot-out victory over Charlton Athletic following a 0–0 draw in the EFL Cup, in which Kitching conceded a missed penalty in normal time.
 He appeared in 29 of Forest Green Rovers' 36 league matches across the truncated 2019–20 season.

 Barnsley

 On 5 January 2021, Kitching signed for Championship club Barnsley on a four-year deal for an undisclosed fee believed to be in the region of £600,000.
 He scored his first goal for the club on 13 September 2022 in a 1–1 draw against Port Vale.

 Coventry City

 On 1 September 2023, Kitching transferred to Championship side Coventry City.
 On 14 February 2024, he scored his first goal for Coventry, a stoppage-time equaliser in a 2–2 draw against Plymouth Argyle.
 On 1 April, he scored two own goals in a 2–1 home loss to Cardiff City.

+He moved on loan to Sheffield United in September 2026.

+International career

+On 17 September 2026, Kitching was called up to the Republic of Ireland squad for the first time by manager Heimir Hallgrímsson for their four 2026–27 UEFA Nations League B fixtures over September and October.
+He made his Republic of Ireland debut in a 3–0 win over Israel in the UEFA Nations League on 27 September 2026.